zetxqx/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 [external processing service](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_proc/v3/ext_proc.proto) protocol.

 ## Endpoint Subset

+[REQUEST: Data Plane -> EPP]

-For each HTTP request, the proxy CAN communicate the subset of endpoints the EPP MUST pick from by setting an unstructured entry in the [filter metadata](https://github.com/envoyproxy/go-control-plane/blob/63a55395d7a39a8d43dcc7acc3d05e4cae7eb7a2/envoy/config/core/v3/base.pb.go#L819) field of the ext-proc request.
+For each HTTP request, the data plane CAN communicate the subset of endpoints the EPP MUST pick from by setting an unstructured entry in the [filter metadata](https://github.com/envoyproxy/go-control-plane/blob/63a55395d7a39a8d43dcc7acc3d05e4cae7eb7a2/envoy/config/core/v3/base.pb.go#L819) field of the ext-proc request.
 The metadata entry for the subset list MUST be wrapped with an outer key (which represents the metadata namespace) with a default of `envoy.lb.subset_hint`.

 ```go
 filterMetadata: {